NeuroDesk/neurodesk.github.io/content/en/tutorials-examples/tutorials/programming/conda.md

 ## Conda environment

-Conda is promptly available on Neurodesk.
-The default environment is not persistent across sessions, but you can create your own environment, which will be stored in your homedirectory, by following these steps:
+The default conda environment is not persistent across sessions, so this means any packages you install in the standard environment will disappear after you restart the Jupyterlab instance.
+However, you can create your own conda environment, which will be stored in your homedirectory, by following the steps on this page.
+This method can also be used to install additional kernels, such as an R kernel.

 1. In a Terminal window, type in: